jeffchi/secure-build-cli/README.md

 [corporate CLA form](https://gist.github.com/moriohara/e2ad4706f1142089c181d1583f8e6883)
 if you're contributing as part of your job.

-You are required to do this only once at on-line with [cla-assistant](https://github.com/cla-assistant/cla-assistant) when a pull request is created, and then you are free to contribute to the secure-build-cli project.
+You are required to do this only once on-line with [cla-assistant](https://github.com/cla-assistant/cla-assistant) when a pull request is created, and then you are free to contribute to the secure-build-cli project.